alsash/reciper/README.md

-# Calc 'n' Cook
+# RecipeR
-The home of your recipes.
-Calculate and cook.
-Android app.
+The home of your recipes
+Android app

 #